-- Lake Central assures students, parents, applicants for employment, and employees that it will not discriminate against any individual. - The following is designated as the Section 504 compliance coordinator:
+- Lake Central assures students, parents, applicants for employment, and employees that it will not discriminate against any individual. - The following are designated as the Section 504 compliance coordinators:

+Students/Parents Applicants/Employees

+Rebecca Gromala Sarah Castaneda

+Director of Student Services Assistant Superintendent

-Director of Human Resources Lake Central School Corporation 8260 Wicker Ave.
-St. John, IN 46373
+Lake Central School Corporation Lake Central School Corporation

+8260 Wicker Ave.
+8260 Wicker Avenue

+St. John, IN 46373 Saint John, IN 46373

 - Parents are provided procedural safeguards which are included in the "Notice of Parent/Student Rights in Identification, Evaluation and Placement." - An impartial hearing and appeal are provided upon request.
-Procedures are detailed in the "Notice of Parent/Student Rights in Identification, Evaluation and Placement". - Notice to students, parents, employees and general public nondiscrimination assurance and parent/student rights and identification, evaluation and placement will be disseminated annually in the following manner: - O Announcement in local school systems; and - Posted notice in each public school building
+Procedures are detailed in the "Notice of Parent/Student Rights in Identification, Evaluation and Placement". - Notice to students, parents, employees and general public nondiscrimination assurance and parent/student rights and identification, evaluation and placement will be disseminated annually in the following manner: - Announcement in local school systems; and - Posted notice in each public school building